 Under section 1.3, registrants must deliver all disclosure and notices required under NI 31-103 to the registrant's principal regulator.
-This does not apply to notices under sections:
+This does not apply to notices under sections 8.18 [international dealer] and 8.26.
+Registrants must deliver these notices to the regulator in each jurisdiction where they are registered or relying on an exemption from registration.